IN THE BLACK IN 18 DAYS!

 Adding Solar Covered RV Shade Canopies creates a second Revenue Source!

-PG&E is paying Mr. Hayworth monthly over a 20-year timeframe.
-Every kilowatt produced is fed to the electric company, and they pay him for it.
-The results have turned out to be far better than what Mr. Hayworth thought initially they were going to be.
+Today, the award-winning facility is a staple amongst its community and the Bay Area.
+The revenue generated from the electricity’s Feed-in Tariff, thus far, have turned out to be far better than what Mr. Hayworth thought it would initially was going to be.
 His solar carport “rooftop” system is covering more than the recreational vehicles under them; it covers his debt service!
-His storage business was cash flowing in the first 18 days!
+The business was cash flowing in the first 18 days!
 The first check from PG&E was for $34,000.
-The payment to the bank was $32,000, so in all actuality, his RV & boat storage was cash flowing from day one of opening.
+The payment to the bank was $32,000.
+Reality is the business was cash flowing from day one of opening!